 Who should stay: Couples who enjoy maximum privacy and demanding types who enjoy “perfect” service.

 Who should not stay: Families with children, and couples looking for an over-the-water villa.

 Villas to book: All the villas are 3,200 square feet and have the same distribution, but the oceanfront houses are more private than the beachfront ones.
 I was in Oceanfront House No. 8 and found it to be far enough from the main lodge without feeling isolated.
 The decks of the beachfront houses, although hidden by shrubbery, are not completely obscured from other guests.

 What to do: Activities include snorkeling, kayaking to the lagoon’s sandbar and visits to one of the seven restaurants located around the lagoon, including the one at Naladhu’s sister resort, Anantara.
 Your butler can also arrange scuba diving, fishing trips and excursions to nearby locals-only islands.
-There are hammocks on the beach under palm trees by the lagoon, where I napped every day.
-Cooking classes are available upon request.
+There are hammocks on the beach under palm trees by the lagoon.
+Cooking classes and yoga are available upon request.

 Search By Keyword